xiangyuzeng/Java-Web-Service-Development-Event-Search-and-Ticket-Recommendation-/README.md

-# Event Search and Ticket Recommendation
+# Event Search and Ticket Recommendation [Xiangyu Zeng]

+##Summary
-An interactive web application full stack project for users to search events by their geolocations and get recommendations based on their favorite records.(Events are fetched from TicketMaster API)
+This is An interactive web application full stack project for users to search events by their geolocations and get recommendations based on their favorite records.

 ## Tech Stack
 * Front end: HTML/CSS/JavaScript